DependencyWatcher/dependencies/README.md

 ### Contribution ###

-Dependency manifests are stored in the directory tree, where each level is defined by the consequent two letters of the dependency name.
+Dependency manifests are stored in the directory tree, where each level is defined by the first four letters of the dependency name.
 For example, for the given name "cassandra" the directory tree would be:

-    ├── ca
+    ├── c
-    │   └── ss
+    │   └── a
-    │       └── an
+    │       └── s
-    │           └── dr
+    │           └── s
     │               └── cassandra.json

 To add a new manifest, find the relevant directory in the tree (create one if it doesn't exist), then add a new file named `<dependency name>.json`, which conforms to the dependency JSON schema.

+### Manifest Generator ###

+To make generating of manifest file easier, use script `./generate.py`.
+This script asks user for needed values based on schema file, then generates a JSON file containing the answers user provided.